Premium Andes and Amazon Multisport Tour

 DAY 5: PARAMO HIKE, QUITSATO MONUMENT, & OTAVALO INDIGENOUS MARKET

 In the early morning, we visit the highland interpretation center and go for a guided nature hike in a private cloud forest and paramo reserve, where we seek out birds, highland plants, and other Andean wildlife species.

 Afterwards, we drive to a Middle of the World monument shaped as a star of eight points, representing pre-colonial and Incan indigenous beliefs that 0º latitude was the center of time and measurement.
 Here we learn about Ecuador’s geographic position and how its location on the equator influences its many cultures, climates, and biological diversity.

-After this visit, we enjoy lunch on the waterfront of San Pablo Lake.
-We spend the rest of the afternoon exploring the towns of Otavalo and Peguche, where Ecuador’s indigenous culture and heritage is visible in their famous markets full of colorful textiles, traditional handicrafts, and more.
-We spend time one-on-one with local weavers who share the secrets of their craft that have been passed down for generations, and visit the Andean Music Museum to hear the traditional instrumental and vocal sounds of the Andes.
+Lunch on route and then we spend the rest of the afternoon exploring the towns of Otavalo and Peguche, where Ecuador’s indigenous culture and heritage is visible in their famous markets full of colorful textiles, traditional handicrafts, and more.
+We spend time one-on-one with local weavers who share the secrets of their craft that have been passed down for generations, and visit a local Andean Music Workshop to hear the traditional instrumental and vocal sounds of the Andes.
 The evening is spent at a traditional colonial hacienda.
 (B, L, D)

 DAY 6: HIKING AROUND CUICOCHA CRATER LAKE